AmrBenSalem/AWS-SAA-C02-Course/README.md

 #### 1.3.6.1.
 Organization Root

 This is a container that can hold AWS member accounts or the master account.
 It could also contain **organizational units** which can contain other units or member accounts.

 #### 1.3.6.2.
 Consolidated billing

 The individual billing for the member accounts is removed and they pass their billing to the master account.
 Inside an AWS organization, you get a single monthly bill for the master account which covers all the billing for each users.
-Can offer a discount with consolidation of reservations and volume discounts
+Can offer a discount for reservation of services ahead.

 #### 1.3.6.3.
 Create new accounts in an org

 Adding accounts in an organization is easy with only an email needed.
 You no longer need IAM users in each accounts.
 You can use IAM roles to change these.
-It is best to have a single AWS account only used for login.
+It is best to have a seperate AWS account only used for login.
-Some enterprises may use an AWS account while smaller ones may use the master.
+Some enterprises may use a seperate AWS account (for login) while smaller ones may use the master.

 #### 1.3.6.4.
 Role Switching

-Allows you to switch between accounts from the command line
+Allows you to switch between accounts from the UI console. (same for DEV, INT and PROD accounts) Behind the scenes, what AWS does is simply making you assume a role to be able to access other resources in other accounts.

+If the organization was used to create the AWS account, then a role would have been already created in that account.
+If the organization adds an AWS account that exists already, then the role must be created manually in that account.
+  Usually :
+  - Add a role with a trusted entity containing the organization general account id.
+  - With Admin permissions
+  - Name the role with a specific name (the same name that the organization would chose when creating the role itself) : OrganizationAccountAccessRole
+  - Use the role and the account id to switch account from the organization general account. (role is equivalent to fpc/UserFull we used before)

 ### 1.3.7.
 Service Control Policies